 3. Contact Another Department

-If you’ve invoiced another business for goods or services and they’re late on their payment, you may need to contact someone else at the company.
+If you’ve invoiced a B2B customer and they’re late on their payment, you may need to contact someone else at the company.
 Typically, whoever is responsible for accounts payable can give you a better idea of when your invoice was received and its status.
-If the payment hasn’t been initiated already, politely asking what measures the company has in place to pay your overdue invoice, and provide any interest rates that may inflate the price so that they're aware.
+If the payment hasn’t been initiated already, politely ask when they plan to pay your overdue invoice, and provide any interest rates that may inflate the price so that they're aware.

 4. Offer a Payment Plan

-If all your efforts to recover your payment are unsuccessful, you can hire an agency to collect the debt for you.
-While this should typically be a last resort, spending excessive amounts of time and resources chasing delinquent accounts will distract you from day-to-day operations and growing your business.
+If your efforts to recover outstanding payments are unsuccessful, you can hire an agency to collect the debt for you.
+While this should typically be a last resort, spending excessive time and resources chasing delinquent accounts isn't a good use of your time.

-Conclusion: There Are Ways to Collect Late Payments
+Conclusion: There Are Ways to Get Clients to Pay

-Asking for money can be a painful process, even when it's owed to you.
-While it’s important to set payment expectations with customers ahead of time, delinquent accounts are unavoidable for most small businesses.
+Asking for money can be a stressful process, and it's frustrating when customers don't pay on time.
+While it’s important to set payment expectations with customers in advance, delinquent accounts are unavoidable for most small businesses.
 Having a system in place to recover overdue payments before you need it can ease the burden of collecting debts and make your business look more professional.